Reasons To Establish Paternity For Your Children

 When a child is born, if his or her parents are not legally married, legal paternity must be established.
 Depending on the circumstances of the parents at and after the time of birth, there are a number of options for establishing paternity.

-At Ruben Law Firm our partners and associates have extensive experience acting as a client’s paternity lawyer.
-San Francisco, California, is the area from which we draw many of our clients; however, we also serve paternity clients in Marin County, San Mateo County, Santa Cruz County and Orange County.
+At Ruben Family Law Resolution Services, we have extensive experience acting as a mediator to help parents settle their disputes.
+San Francisco, California, is the area from which we draw many of our clients; however, we also mediate paternity clients in Marin County, San Mateo County, Santa Cruz County and Orange County.

 Why Paternity Matters